 Employees, officers and members of the Board of the Company and its subsidiaries, and their related persons (as defined in our Insider Trading Policy) and any designees of such persons, are prohibited from purchasing, selling or trading in financial instruments (including options, warrants, puts and calls, prepaid variable forward contracts, equity swaps, collars and exchange funds) or otherwise engaging in transactions that hedge or offset, or are designed to hedge or offset, any decrease in the market value of the Company's securities.
-In addition, employees, officers and members of the Board, and their related persons and any designees of such persons, may not sell the Company's securities in margin accounts.
+In addition, employees, officers and members of the Board, and their related persons and any designees of such persons, may not sell the Company's securities "short", pledge the Company's securities or hold the Company's securities in margin accounts.